 TEAM STRUCTURE AND ROLES

 Mark IV Tech is made up for 4 team members forming a virtual team.
 There was a team leader, a front-end department and a back-end department for development.
-The team leader ran the whole project ensuring all member knew each deadline, assigned tasks to members and kept the team focussed and morale high.
+The team leader ran the whole project ensuring all members knew each deadline, assigned tasks to members, and kept the team focused and morale high.

 The front-end department was responsible for developing a user interface and the flow of the web application.
-The back-end department was responsible for ensuring the application talks to the database, saves, retrieves and uses data according to user specifications.
+The back-end department was responsible for ensuring that the application talks to the database, saves, retrieves and uses data according to user specifications.
 For report writing all members were assigned different parts.
 Then by utilising track changes, another member could check their work and offer suggestions.

-This method worked well as early in the process members were selected for either front or back end development based on their strengths in coding.
-However due to the project requiring more back-end development the workload was not equal during development.
+This method worked well, as early in the process members were selected for either front or back end development based on their strengths in coding.
+However, due to the project requiring more back-end development, the workload was not equal during development.
 This was mitigated by the team leader assigning the front-end members more ancillary tasks and report writing.

 COMMUNICATION AND MEETINGS

 Communication throughout the whole project was exceptional because of the democratic management style adopted.
 All members were encouraged to communicate and use multiple platforms to achieve this.
-However, in some instances, due to the complexity of the issue or task the platforms used were not adequate.
+However, in some instances, due to the complexity of the issue or task, the platforms used were not adequate.
 The length of time to discuss an issue or explain a view took longer than it should have.
 Finally, availability of each member was mixed as members had to balance work-life and family along with development.

 For future collaboration, phone calls or regular video conferencing could have provided live discussion and would have been far easier to discuss complex issues and tasks.
 As half of the team were in a different state, face-to-face meetings were not possible.
 In future it would have been beneficial to be located within travelling distance.

-All team meeting was organised 3 to 4 day in advance and the video conference would be run on the zoom platform.
+All team meetings were organised 3 to 4 days in advance and the video conference would be run on the Zoom platform.
 These meetings were extremely successful because every member was able to easily discuss or bring up any difficulties they were having.
-Furthermore, it was far easier to discuss project direction and tasks requiring help through verbal communication than instant messaging.
+Furthermore, it was far easier to discuss project direction and tasks requiring help through verbal communication, compared to instant messaging.

 To keep meetings on topic, an agenda could have been loaded onto Google Docs where each member could have added to.
-That would have given the team an approximation of meeting length and ensure all required topics were discussed.
+That would have given the team an approximation of meeting length and ensured that all required topics were discussed.
 The team meetings were short and concise due to time constraints.
 For these, meeting minutes were taken and scribed for future reference.

 DOCUMENTATION